Lindstream/dm-dwm/README.md

 * **Uselessgaps**
   Adds the possibility to gap windows, also takes care of border in monocle and fullscreen mode.

-* **Viewontag**
-  Follow a window to the tag it's being moved to, can't really decide on this one - option is set in config.h (needs fixing, indifferent to current tag status).

 * **Emptyview**
   There's something annoying about not being able to toggle that last tag out of view..